LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/exercises.rst

 Getting Started
 ---------------

+Fork and clone the `starter code <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn7interfaces>`_ and open up Visual Studio to get started!

 You will practice implementing interfaces by playing around with a small ice cream store.
 It consists of a refrigerated display ``Case``, which contains a collection of ice cream ``Flavor`` objects and a selection of ``Cone``